UK consumer energy debt already at record levels - survey | Headlines

 - United Kingdom

-British consumer energy debt is already at an all-time high, a survey showed on Wednesday, with six million households owing an average of 206 pounds ($249) to providers, before bills leap in October and again in January.
+British consumer energy debt is already at an all-time high, a survey showed on Wednesday, with six million households owing cash to providers even before bills leap in October and again in January.

-Britain is bracing for an 82% rise in energy bills in October, with charities warning that millions of people could be forced into poverty if the government does not launch a multi-billion pound support package to soften the blow.
-Energy bills rose by 54% in April and consumer website Uswitch said energy debt was already at an all-time high, with 1.3 billion pounds owed to providers, nearly three times higher than it was in September last year.
+Britain is bracing for already high energy bills to more than triple this year, with charities warning that millions of people could be forced into poverty if the government does not launch a multi-billion pound support package to soften the blow.
+The looming crisis has put the two candidates to become the next prime minister under pressure to set out their response, and prompted questions as to whether heavy industry and households would face power blackouts later this year.

-Almost a quarter of households owe 206 pounds, a sum that has risen by 10% in just four months.
-The debt has accrued at a time when households should normally be building up credit on their accounts to help cover the more costly winter period.
-Uswitch said 8 million households now have no credit balance at all.
+According to comparison website Uswitch, almost a quarter of households owe 206 pounds ($249.10) to providers, a sum that has risen by 10% in just four months.
+Energy accounts normally move into credit in the summer to help cover the winter months.
+Uswitch said 8 million households now have no credit at all.
+"This suggests the cost-of-living crisis is already squeezing budgets dramatically, even during the summer months, as families struggle with rising bills in all areas," Justina Miltienyte at Uswitch said.

-The figures show the scale of the challenge facing the two candidates vying to become Britain's next prime minister on Sept.
-5, a process that has hampered any political response to the looming crisis.
-Foreign Secretary Liz Truss and former finance minister Rishi Sunak have come under pressure in recent days to set out how they would support people through the year ahead, with frontrunner Truss causing consternation by insisting that tax cuts would be enough to help families.
+The figures show the scale of the challenge facing Foreign Secretary Liz Truss and ex finance minister Rishi Sunak, one of whom will be named as prime minister on Sept.
+5 at the end of a weeks-long process that has stymied the political response.
+MOUNTING PRESSURE

-Minister James Cleverley said on Wednesday that the government would haul in the leaders of the energy companies to "hold them to account" for the profits they were making, and said a windfall tax on energy producers was being kept under review.
-"The energy cost implications have changed and, of course, as a responsible government, we constantly need to review the situation," Cleverley, a supporter of Truss, said.
+The two have clashed over the best way to provide support, with frontrunner Truss causing consternation by insisting that she would rather cut taxes than dole out "handouts".
+She said on Wednesday she would do everything she could to get people through the winter, but reiterated that she did not want to take cash off people in taxes, only to return it in energy support.

+Critics say tax cuts would favour the richest over the poorest, and vocal consumer rights champion Martin Lewis has described the proposal as "outrageous".
+Separately, the government said ministers would host the bosses of energy generating companies on Thursday while they consider how to respond to the "extraordinary profits" seen in certain parts of the electricity generation sector.

 The government introduced a 25% windfall tax on oil and gas producers' profits in May, which helped to fund a package of support for households.
-Since then, wholesale gas prices have more than doubled. ($1 = 0.8275 pounds)
+Since then, wholesale gas prices have more than doubled.
+The deteriorating conditions have prompted reports that managed blackouts could be introduced in the winter.
+The business department said the country would get the electricity and gas it needs.

+The National Grid Electricity System Operator (ESO) has said supplies could be tight over some periods in the winter, but that it has the tools to cope.
+Its plans do include power from Europe however, and questions have grown in recent months about the robustness of that supply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)